Bond ETFs: Not Actually Broken | ETF Trends

-In case you missed some of the interesting action amidst the carnage yesterday, the Bond market, and specifically bond ETFs had an interesting day.
-The headline, for some folks, is the seeming insanity around the difference between the Vanguard Total Bond Market ETF (BND), and it’s mutual fund brother, (VBTLX).
+In case you missed some of the exciting action amidst the carnage yesterday, the Bond market, and specifically, bond ETFs had an interesting day.
+The headline, for some folks, is the seeming insanity around the difference between the Vanguard Total Bond Market ETF (BND) and it’s mutual fund brother (VBTLX).

 So what’s the buzz?
 Well, here’s a chart of the two funds Net Asset Values over the past month or so.

 Deeply boring.
 Nothing to see here.
-I mean, sure, the last few days has been a bit rough, with the Net Asset Value down a few percent, but clearly the reported NAV of both funds is doing exactly the same thing.
-That’s not what has people confused, this is:
+I mean, sure, the last few days have been a bit rough, with the Net Asset Value down a few percent, but clearly, the reported NAV of both funds is doing the same thing.
+That’s not what has people confused; this is:

 Bond Pricing

-At it’s simplest, all that’s going on here is that Authorized Participants — the ones who are in the business of arbitraging out exactly this kind of discrepancy, have made independent assessments of the state of BND’s holdings and come to the same conclusion: the NAV is wrong.
+At it’s simplest, all that’s going on here is that Authorized Participants — the ones who are in the business of arbitraging out precisely this kind of discrepancy have made independent assessments of the state of BND’s holdings and come to the same conclusion: the NAV is wrong.
 They believe that the *real* price of bonds is much lower than the advertised price in that NAV.

 But they didn’t So we can conclude that nobody in the market believes they can make that trade work.
-They know that when they actually have to SELL the bonds, they’ll get prices which are much more in line with the price activity in the ETF, than the magical Net Asset Value line that would imply a profit.
+They know that when they have to SELL the bonds, they’ll get prices that are much more in line with the price activity in the ETF than the magical Net Asset Value line that would imply a profit.

-They do this because the chances any individual bond issuance just happened to trade contemporaneously to the close is low, so they need something to estimate what the fund would be worth, right then.
-These bond pricing services are themselves giant algo machines, which look at comparable bonds (duration, credit, liqudiity, etc) and proxies for market sentiment (futures, other ETFs) and then make a guess.
+They do this because the chances of any individual bond issuance just happened to trade contemporaneously to the close is low, so they need something to estimate what the fund would be worth, right then.
+These bond pricing services are themselves giant algo machines, which look at comparable bonds (duration, credit, liquidity, etc.) and proxies for market sentiment (futures, other ETFs) and then make a guess.
 That process is not millisecond perfect, it’s inherently lagged.
-And in times of stress, we often see disconnects between bond ETFs NAV’s and closing prices.
+And in times of stress, we often see disconnects between bond ETFs, NAVs, and closing prices.

 And just as important, none of this was a “surprise” to ETF traders.
 Both funds traded consistently below their advertised indicative NAVs all day as well (in this rare case, INAV has some small value as a comparison, but is even less reliable than NAV).